 While you’re on the hunt for history, why not check out Fort Siloso at Sentosa?
 Singapore’s only well-preserved coastal fort, the on-site military museum, contains a treasure trove of WWII memorabilia, including coastal guns, the remains of fortified military structures and tunnels, as well as interactive video documentaries.
 There are even wax figures of Japanese and British soldiers at the Surrender Chambers, which add to the immersive experience!

-12. Cool off at a water park
+9. Cool off at a FREE water park

 Free water parks are perfect on a hot summer’s day!
 In Singapore, that means most days of the year.
 So beat the heat and let the kiddos take a dip in the cool waters.
 There are more than just fountains and splash pools, you can find water slides and water playgrounds, and some are even themed with flowers or dinosaurs!

-13. Visit Gardens by the Bay
+10. Visit Gardens by the Bay

 A must-visit?
 Far East Organization Children’s Garden at Gardens by the Bay (read our guide to the Gardens here).
 There’s a dedicated play zone just for toddlers and two rainforest treehouses with a 130-metre-long canopy trail just for the older kids.
 Don’t forget the sunblock and swimwear, plus bikes or scooters for the boardwalk!
+Don’t miss the epic sculpture Love the Last March, and keep an eye on free events happening at the gardens, with everything from arts and crafts to workshops, free guided walks, family picnics and exercise sessions!
+The Children’s Festival 2024 is also happening until 22 June 2024 – the theme this year is inspired by the new ‘Inside Out 2’ movie so the littlies will definitely have a blast!

-14. Nighttime fun – catch a free light show
+11. Nighttime fun – catch a free light show

 We love seeing our little ones’ faces light up as they see the fairy lights sparkle at the free light shows in Singapore.
 Garden Rhapsody at Supertree Grove within Gardens by the Bay happens nightly at 7.45pm and 8.45pm.
 The lights are set to music, and the theme changes regularly, from classical music to movie theme tunes – check the website for details!